Friend Demands Dress Code Ultimatum at Wedding: AITA for Refusing?

 Comment from u/skatergirl2021

-Finding a balance between personal expression and respecting the friend’s vision for her wedding can lead to a more enjoyable celebration for everyone involved.
+Striking a balance between personal expression and honoring the bride's vision for her wedding could transform this challenge into a celebration that honors both friendships and individual styles.
+Ultimately, this could lead to a more harmonious and enjoyable experience for everyone involved.

 Comment from u/artisticvibes7